Compare Deals to Find A Cheap Car Hire in Lancaster

 Best time to visit Lancaster

 The temperate climate of Lancaster makes it an ideal place to visit all year round.
 It rarely experiences extreme weather changes so even if it is summer and winter, it never gets too hot nor too cold.
 If you plan to go camping or exploring the wilderness, the best time to visit is April which is the driest month in Lancaster.
 Avoid travelling in October due to frequent rains.
 Just like any city in the UK, the weather is unpredictable so make sure to always bring waterproof coats, hats or umbrella to protect yourself from the rain and wind.
+If you want to know what's happening in Lancaster, click here for a list of events and activities.

 Driving tips in Lancaster